Timeseries

 slice_n_points_after(start_ts, n)[source]

-Return a new TimeSeries, starting a start_ts (inclusive) and having at most n points.
+Return a slice of the series starting at start_ts (inclusive) and having at most n points.

 Parameters